Number of UK deaths specifically caused by alcohol reaches new record high

 Experts called for measures such as minimum unit pricing, health warnings on labels and tighter advertising regulations to be brought in to tackle the “growing health crisis”.

-These are deaths where health conditions, such as alcoholic liver disease, are a direct consequence of alcohol.
+These are deaths where health conditions are a direct consequence of alcohol, such as alcoholic liver disease.

 The rate of deaths in males (21.9 per 100,000) remained around double that in females (10.3 per 100,000) in 2023.